-Figure 3 | Positive control test of ToxTempAssistant using eight publicly available, factually complete ToxTemp documents as inputs.
-(A) Shows the percentage of answered ToxTemp questions for each ToxTemp document and three LLMs as a measure for completeness.
-Colours represent mean cosine similarity cosθ between model-generated responses and expert reference answers.
-Higher scores indicate stronger semantic similarity with the reference content.
-(B) Shows the proportion of well answered question of total answerable questions, or recall R|cosθ>0.6 where the cosine similarity is above 0.6.
-(C) Shows precision Pr|cosθ>0.6,, i.e. within the subset of questions the model chose to answer the percentage meeting the same similarity threshold as B. Shapes depict models: gpt-4.1-nano (circle), gpt-4o-mini (diamond), and o3-mini (square).
-Together, these panels convey that completeness and recall are sensitive to model selection, while cosine similarity and hence precision are only weakly affected.
+Figure 5 | Positive control using eight publicly available, expert-completed ToxTemp documents as inputs (Table 1).
+(A) Completeness C: fraction of ToxTemp questions answered by the model for each document.
+Point colour indicates the mean cosine similarity cosθ between model-generated answers and the expert reference answers (higher values indicate stronger semantic similarity, see colorbar to the right).
+(B) Recall R|cosθ>0.6: fraction of answerable questions (i.e., questions for which the expert reference contains an answer) for which the model produced an answer with cosine similarity ≥ 0.6.
+(C) Precision Pr|cosθ>0.6: within the subset of questions the model chose to answer, the fraction with cosine similarity ≥ 0.6.
+Marker shapes indicate tested models: gpt-4.1-nano (●), gpt-4o-mini (◆), and o3-mini (■).
+Dashed lines connect points only as a guide to the eye across documents for each model and do not imply intermediate values between documents.
+Overall, completeness and recall are more sensitive to model choice than cosine similarity and precision, with a consistent ordering across documents (o3-mini > gpt-4o-mini > gpt-4.1-nano).

-Figure 4 | Negative control test of ToxTempAssistant using irrelevant documents as inputs.
+Figure 6 | Negative control test of ToxTempAssistant using irrelevant, out-of-scope documents as inputs.
 Specificity is calculated as the fraction of ToxTemp questions for which the LLM correctly refuses to answer per provided input document.
 High specificity indicates correct refusals, while lower rates suggest false positive generations or hallucinations.
-Maker shapes depict models: gpt-4.1-nano (circle), gpt-4o-mini (diamond), and o3-mini (square).
-Colours denote the manually assigned a priori difficulty level, ranging from Low (green) to High (red), based on how likely domain-adjacent terminology in the context document is to confuse ToxTempAssistant.
+Markers indicate models: gpt-4o-mini (◆), gpt-4.1-nano (●) and o3-mini (■).
+Colours denote an a priori, manually assigned expected difficulty level (Low–High), rated by the authors prior to analysis using a simple heuristic: the presence of domain-adjacent terminology likely to trigger spurious answers.
+Dashed lines connect points only as a guide to the eye across documents for each model and do not imply intermediate values between documents.